Dedicated Louisville Medication Error Attorney Ready To Help You

 Talk to an Experienced Louisville Medication Error Attorney

 Seth Gladstein is a medical malpractice lawyer based in Louisville, Kentucky, who has extensive experience handling medication error cases.
-If you or a loved one has been affected by prescription medication errors, we invite you to call Gladstein Law Firm today.
+If you or a loved one has been affected by prescription medication errors, we invite you to call Gladstein Law Firm, PLLC today.
 Our legal team can guide you through an investigation to determine if you are entitled to financial compensation for your injuries.
 Call our Louisville prescription medication errors lawyer at (502) 855-4177 or toll-free at (800) 991-0474.
 In addition, we invite you to fill out the email form on our website.
 Someone from our team will contact you directly to schedule your no-risk, free consultation.